bzalasky/carousel.js/readme.md

 *Optional Parameters*

-El (element) is required, however you can also pass in a hash of optional parameters to override the defaults.
+El (element) is required, however, you can also pass in a hash of optional parameters to override the defaults.

   - itemSel (item selector)